Kahsolt/CCF-BDCI-2023-TPU-sr-deploy/README.md

 ⚠ the `bm1684x` device only support `fp32` & `int8` :(

+#### launch the docker dev env

 ⚪ use my prebuilt docker image

 - install [Docker](https://docs.docker.com/get-docker/)
-- run `run_docker.cmd`
-- run following example in your docker container
+- run `run_docker.cmd` to start the docker conatiner
-  - `bash convert_resrgan.sh` (contest demo)
-  - `bash convert_mobilenet_v2.sh` (sdk v1.4 demo)
-- now you can compile your any pytorch model to bmodel use this toolchain
+  - now you can compile your any pytorch model to bmodel use the `tpu-mlir` toolchain

 ⚪ build by yourself